Police enter Barcelona's stadium in search operation - WTMJ

-BARCELONA, Spain (AP) — Spanish police entered Barcelona’s stadium on Monday in a search and seize operation.
+BARCELONA, Spain (AP) — Spanish police entered Barcelona’s stadium and detained some people on Monday in a search and seize operation related to an investigation into club officials.

+Police said detentions were made but did not say who or how many people were taken into custody.

 The club said authorities were at the team’s headquarters but did not provide any more detail.